 Definition of Factors

 A factor of a number is an integer that divides the number evenly, leaving no remainder.
-In simpler terms, if you can multiply two whole numbers together to get a specific number, those two numbers are factors of that number.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 without leaving a remainder.
+Even so, in simpler terms, if you can multiply two whole numbers together to get a specific number, those two numbers are factors of that number.
+As an example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 without leaving a remainder.

 Factors of 64: A Detailed Exploration